▶️ LISTEN TO THIS ARTICLE

 Start with your failure cases.
 Collect real examples where your current model gets things wrong.
 These become your most valuable test cases because they test exactly the capabilities you need.

 Test on private data.
-Use internal documents, domain-specific questions, and proprietary workflows that no training set could contain.
-Contamination is impossible when the test data has never been public.
+Use internal documents, domain-specific questions, and proprietary workflows that are unlikely to appear in public training sets.
+Contamination risk drops sharply when the test data has never been public, though you still need to control who can see the test set and how often it is reused.

 Measure what matters to your users.
 If you're building a coding assistant, time-to-correct-solution matters more than pass@1 on HumanEval.
 If you're building a research tool, citation accuracy matters more than MMLU scores.
 The metrics should come from your product requirements, not from academic conventions.

 Evaluate continuously.
-Model behavior changes with API updates, prompt modifications, and shifting usage patterns.
-A model that passed evaluation six months ago may not pass today.
+Model behavior can change with API updates, prompt modifications, and shifting usage patterns.
+A model that passed evaluation six months ago may deserve a fresh run before a major release.
 As we've discussed in context window management, small changes in how you structure inputs can produce large changes in output quality.

 Include adversarial cases.
-Agents that rewrite themselves or operate with long-term memory architectures introduce failure modes that standard benchmarks never test.
+Agents that rewrite themselves or operate with long-term memory architectures introduce failure modes that standard benchmarks may not cover.
 Your evaluation should cover the specific risks of your architecture.

 The counterargument is obvious: private evaluation doesn't let you compare models across organizations or track industry progress.
 That's true.
 Public benchmarks serve a real purpose for academic research and broad capability tracking.
 The mistake is treating them as procurement tools.